Electric bus on Columbia St in Vancouver's urban landscape, Chinatown district.

 OFGEM in the UK is running a V2G regulatory sandbox in parallel with DFS, with results expected to inform the rule-making cycle in late 2026 and into 2027.
 The EU's Vehicle Energy Task Force is targeting interoperability standards on a similar horizon.
 NRCan in Canada announced V2G pilot funding in 2025, but a transit-fleet-specific stream is not yet confirmed; the pilot funding to date has emphasised passenger and light-commercial use cases, partially overlapping with the V2G capabilities now appearing in vehicles like the VW ID.Buzz.

-The story isn't whether smart depot charging works.
-The Glasgow trial settles that.
-The story is which jurisdictions structure their regulatory frameworks to let transit operators capture the value, and which jurisdictions leave that value on the table.
-The technical convergence is happening on a global timeline.
-The policy convergence is not.
+The Glasgow trial settles the technical question.
+The open question is which jurisdictions structure their regulatory frameworks to let transit operators capture the value, and which leave that value on the table.
+Technical convergence is happening on a global timeline.
+Policy convergence is not.

 Frequently asked questions